-British scones are usually much plainer than their American cousins, though these whole-grain English Brown Scones with Walnuts and Golden Raisins are just fancy enough to pique interest within the chocolate chip/raspberry/caramel swirl scone crowd.
+British scones are usually much plainer than their American cousins, though these whole-grain Roasted Rhubarb and Rye Scones are just fancy enough to pique interest within the chocolate chip/raspberry/caramel swirl scone crowd.
 (You know who you are.
-And I’m right there with you.)
+And I'm right there with you.)

 I'm also an enthusiastic fan of these 100% American Fresh Apple Cinnamon Scones, with their crunchy sugar topping, chopped fresh apples, and cinnamon chips.